tominarit/microsoft_translator/README.md

 # README

+Translator application using Miscrosoft Translator API.

+It will output the result of the application to Slack using Slack API.

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: